fenago/katacoda-scenarios/learn-openshift-wildfly/java-batch-processing/intro.md

  * start/restart/stop/abandon/schedule job executions
  * list job and step execution details and status

-## Before you get started

-If you are not familiar with the OpenShift Container Platform, it's worth taking a few minutes to understand the basics of the platform as well as the environment that you will be using for this self paced tutorial.
-Head on over to [Learning OpenShift - Getting Started](https://learn.openshift.com/introduction/getting-started/).

 ## About project JBeret

 [Project JBeret](https://github.com/jberet/jsr352) implements